ramiro-uziel/gnome-airpods-battery-status/README.md

 - AirPods Max

 ## Installation

+Clone this repo somewhere.
+Then install the helper python script and the GNOME Shell extension.

 ### Helper Python script

 Let's install the python script (from this repo) as a service.